bernieplug/eepelican/content/blog/how-vat-works.md

 Ultimately, if you want to know every minute detail of international taxes, you’ll need to hire a tax advisor.
 However, that shouldn’t be necessary for your initial expedition into overseas selling.

 If you need additional help — and you likely will at some point, seeing as this topic is so huge — there are plenty of outside resources available.
-The best place to start for UK VAT questions is [HMRC’s website](https://www.gov.uk/vat-businesses).
+The best place to start for UK VAT questions is [HMRC’s website](https://www.gov.uk/vat-businesses){:target="_blank"}.

 If you have any other questions or comments for us, however, please let us know below!

-<font color="B0B0B0">*Tags: Amazon, VAT, MwSt TVA, IVA, Mehrwertsteuer, Taxe sur la Valeur Ajoutée, Impuesto al Valor Agregado, Imposta sul Valore Aggiunto*</font>
+<font color="B0B0B0">*Tags: Amazon, VAT, MwSt, TVA, IVA, Mehrwertsteuer, Taxe sur la Valeur Ajoutée, Impuesto al Valor Agregado, Imposta sul Valore Aggiunto*</font>